parasbansal/mean-stack-todo/Readme.md

 ## App Info

 You can create a simple To-do list to manage your tasks.
 The application is still under development.
 There will be some changes with new features soon.
+(And there will be images of the project too)

 ### Author